 The problem is that time is the enemy.
 Each day that goes by is another missed opportunity to put money to work.
 That being said, investors have a choice.
 They can either fight against time or leverage it.
 It's a pay me now or pay me later choice.
 Starting a plan early in a career is perhaps the single most effective way to ensure an early retirement.

 We know that it's important to start a plan as soon as possible if the goal is early retirement.
 Generally, investment options are limited to:

 Unfortunately, companies often have strict rules with respect to pension eligibility age.
 The same applies to Social Security if the plan is to retire early, since most individuals are not eligible for this benefit until age 62 or older.

 An employer's 401(k) plan or 403(b) is probably the most important option available to fund an early retirement plan.
 With the tax shelter they provide, and the match that employers usually give to participants, this almost becomes a no-brainer.
-In 2015, it's possible to contribute up to $18,000 to an account on a pre-tax basis, while in 2016 this value remains at $18,000.
+In 2019, it's possible to contribute up to $19,000 to an account on a pre-tax basis, while in 2020 this value increased to $19,500.
 Money can be withdrawn from an account starting at age 59 1/2 without incurring a penalty.

 Although pensions and Social Security may be part of a retirement income plan, these are more passive accounts than the ones previously mentioned.
 If a company offers a pension, that's great.
 If Social Security is still going to be around in 20 years, then include it as part of a plan.

 Keep in mind that retiring early may mean a delay until reaching the Social Security eligibility age.
 Pensions are oftentimes reduced when employees decide to retire before a certain age or years of service.

 With these warnings and reminders behind us; there is nothing wrong with using either of these plans to supplement retirement income in later years.